mashharuki/AstarLearning/docs/pitch/README.md

       There are the three problems we hope to solve with Astar Learning.

-      ①The number of WASM-compliant DApps has not increased significantly.
+      ①The number of WASM-compliant DApps has not increased enougth.
       ②Not much is known about WASM in the first place.
-      ③Lack of educational content that simultaneously provides knowledge and hands-on experience of WASM-compliant Dapp
+      ③Lack of educational content that provides knowledge and hands-on experience of WASM-compliant Dapp in parallel.

 - soluves

       Astar Learning offers two solutions to that challenge.

       ① provide a place where engineers and non-engineers alike can learn about Astar Network and WASM.
-      ② Incentivize Astar Learning participants by having a system that pays rewards to those who provide quality learning content.
+      ② Astar Learning provides an incentive rule.
+Incentivize Astar Learning participants by having a system that pays rewards to those who provide quality learning content.

 - demo